kekcoke/old-phone-pad/README.md

 Limitations.

     1. Case-insensitivity.
+    2. Lack of multi-mode intrepreting the sequence, with #1 as a symptom.

 Future considerations.

     1. Multi-mode.
 Enable cha
     2. File I/O; requires more asynchronous handling and dynamic memory allocation to account varying filesize.
     3. Create U/I. For the nostalgia and enabling learning to younger generations who weren't exposed.
     4. Predictive text.
 A huge undertaking, likely after 3.
 Can supercede 3 for text analysis cases.